It’s not that I don’t care about K-12 education in Wisconsin. I DO care, very much.

 Still, if the governor’s budget forces some administrators to cut back on staff to the point where they don’t have time to worry about political correctness in the classroom or the lunchroom, that’s fine by me.

-A few months ago, I wrote in this space about a young man, Zach, in his first year of teaching who decided to wear a tie to school every day to make himself look older.
+A few months ago, I about a young man, Zach, in his first year of teaching who decided to wear a tie to school every day to make himself look older.
 Some of his fellow teachers mocked him for wearing ties, but his students liked it so much, they began wearing ties themselves.

 Last month, a 15-year-old who had been expelled from the middle school where Zach teaches, entered the school a few minutes after 7 a.m. and shot another 15-year-old twice in the stomach.